cwybro/RHCWebsite/README.md

 #### 4. Get approvals
 Let others know that you have a `pull request` that needs review, so that they may check out your changes and `approve` them or request changes

+To review other's pull requests, visit the `Pull requests` tab.
+After selecting a PR to review, visit the `Files changed` to see a list of the changes.

+If the changes look good, click the `Review changes` button and select `Approve` and `Submit review`.
+If the code needs some changes, or you want to start a discussion, you may `Request changes` or `Comment`.

 ----